 The vision of the Georgia Parent Mentor Partnership is Parent mentors and special education administrators will lead the way in Georgia to bridge the gap between home, school and community partnerships.

 The Partnership includes parent mentors, who are parents of children with disabilities hired by the district to support family engagement, as well as special education directors and other administrators, teachers, and support personnel within the district.
-Funding, equal to about one-half of the mentor’s salary, and technical assistance is provided to the Partnership by the Georgia Department of Education (GaDOE) Division for Special Education Services and Supports.

 Parent mentors are parents who support other parents by providing information and resources to help their children succeed in school and transition from school to adult life.
-The mentors work to increase parent participation in IEP meetings, provide information related to improving reading and math, and help parents locate needed services and supports.
+The mentors work to increase parent participation in IEP meetings, provide information related to improving reading and math, graduation rates, and help parents locate needed services and supports.

 Mentors also work with teachers, staff, and administrators to integrate family engagement into school and district activities and to build a culture in which family engagement is expected and valued.
 Across the state, mentors have had an important role in projects that address improving reading and math achievement, increasing the graduation rate, decreasing the dropout rate, and improving post-school outcomes.
 Mentors also partner with over 700 Title I Parent Involvement Coordinators to align their work with district family engagement activities for at-risk students.

 Parent mentors also work to support the integration of students with disabilities into the community.
 They often work with community partners to increase vocational training and job opportunities as well as recreational options for students.
-In some districts, parent mentors work with private and public organizations to improve graduation rates of students with disabilities through implementing research-based programs designed to keep students in school and working toward a general education diploma.

 The Parent Mentor Partnership was founded in 2002 when six school districts partnered with the Georgia Department of Education Division for Special Education Services and Support to hire parent mentors to infuse family engagement into school and district activities.
 The mentors, who would serve as members of their special education leadership teams, were funded partially by the GADOE and partially by the school district.
 Mentors were responsible for providing information to parents of students with disabilities to assist them in navigating the special education system and in identifying activities that could help improve outcomes for their children.
 They also supported teachers and administrators in planning and implementing activities that would support family involvement.